-Federal Supplemental Educational Opportunity Grants are provided to U.S. citizens and certain categories of noncitizens with exceptional financial need who show academic promise.
+Federal Supplemental Educational Opportunity Grants (SEOG) are awarded to U.S. citizens and certain categories of noncitizens with exceptional financial need.

 Approximately 1,150 part-time jobs are available on each campus, with a limited number of jobs also available off campus in non-profit organizations.
-Student employment is awarded on the same basis as other types of financial aid; that is, documented financial need and satisfactory academic standing.
-Students normally work five to 10 hours per week and generally earn from $1,500 to $2,900 a year.
-Wages for student employment are paid from federal work-study, institutional or state of Minnesota funds.
-Students may use their earnings to pay for tuition, room and board costs or for personal expenses.
+Student employment is awarded on the same basis as other types of financial aid - documented financial need and satisfactory academic standing (2.0 cumulative GPA).
+Students normally work 5 to 10 hours per week and generally may earn up to $1,650 to $3,150 per year.
+Wages for student employment are paid from federal work-study, institutional or State funding.
+Students may use their earnings to pay for tuition, room and board costs or personal expenses.